flipacholas/Architecture-of-consoles/articles/master-system.md

 - **Sega Master System** (Europe and America): A rebranded Mark III with a new case, a BIOS ROM chip and a different cartridge slot.
 - **Sega Master System** (Japan): An European/American Master system with the Mark III's cartridge slot, a new FM chip and a jack port for '3D glasses'.
 However, it lacks the `RESET` button.

-From now one I'll use the term 'Master System' or 'SMS' to refer to all of these, except when talking about exclusive features from a particular model.
+From now on I'll use the term 'Master System' or 'SMS' to refer to all of these, except when talking about exclusive features from a particular model.

 ---